1. Which ski is right for me?

 Karuba is an extremely lightweight woodcore with good strength properties.
 Despite being little-known, Karuba provides a good flex and vibration absorption capabilities without adding weight, making it an ideal woodcore for a touring ski that performs just as well on the uphill as on the downhill.

-The day Candide clicked into the original CT 5.0, it was love at first flight.
-A couple of seasons later, the CT 5.0’s shape has been refined to the point of perfection — a blend of new ideas and old truths.
-The award-winning ski’s iconic silhouette is now represented across the entire CT line.
+As of today, the MANA’s shape has been refined to the point of perfection --- a blend of new ideas and old truths.
+The award-winning ski’s iconic silhouette known as the CT series is now represented across the entire MANA line.
 Moderately tapered tips and tails are complemented by an elliptical radius sidecut for efficient, precise handling and carving.
 A combination of generous rocker and modest camber results in a wonderfully playful character, injecting new energy into an otherwise routine day on the mountain.
-Candide designed the new CT range to be proportional as you descend from the deep-snow-loving 5.0 to the 1.0 daily driver.
+The MANA is designed to be proportional as you descend from the deep-snow-loving 4.0 to the 2.0 daily driver.
 For the increasingly popular category of high-performance all-mountain skis with freestyle flair, a new benchmark has been set.

 3.2.2 Directional true twin